ArmandoRJr/Promedio-MVP/doc/sprint1/SR1.md

 - Frequent Sprint meetings.
 - Frequent communication of progress over Discord text channels/calls.
 - Peer review of pull requests.
-- Organization through Jira issues (or some other Kanban board equivalent).
+- Organization through Jira issues (or some other Kanban board equivalent, i.e. Trello).
 - Quick distribution of user stories at the beginning of each Sprint.
 - Frequent rebasing on feature branches prior to pull request(s) being merged into development branch, to avoid conflict when merging.